TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 29/Proverbs 29.24.md

 ---

-Whoso is partner with a thief hateth his own soul; He heareth the adjuration and uttereth nothing.
+Whoever is an accomplice of a thief is an enemy of his own soul.
+He takes an oath, but dares not testify.